Tony Hill (wide receiver)

 Leroy Anthony Hill Jr. (born June 23, 1956) is an American former professional football player who was a wide receiver in the National Football League (NFL), playing 10 seasons for the Dallas Cowboys.
 He played college football at Stanford University.

-Early years
+Early life

 Hill was a high school quarterback at Long Beach Polytechnic High School, where he followed in the footsteps of an earlier-day record passer, Gene Washington.
 He broke most of Washington's high school passing records, and then followed him to Stanford University, where he was converted into a wide receiver, and again broke most of Washington's receiving records.

-As a senior, he had an ankle injury against Penn State University, that forced him to miss the University of Michigan game and be limited in the next two contests.
+As a senior, Hill had an ankle injury against Penn State University, that forced him to miss the University of Michigan game and be limited in the next two contests.

-He ranks eleventh on Stanford's records with 2,225 career receiving yards.
+Hill ranks eleventh on Stanford's records with 2,225 career receiving yards.
 He also had 140 receptions, 18 touchdowns and graduated with a 3.3 GPA in Political Science at the age of 20.
-He was inducted into the Stanford Athletic Hall of Fame.
+He was inducted into the Stanford Athletics Hall of Fame.